Permafrost/Tundra/readme.md

 // keys can be simple or fully qualified, such as a/b/c[0]/d
 tundra.document:rename($document, $key.source, $key.target);

+// attempts variable substitution on each string element in the given IData document by
+// replacing all occurrences of substrings matching "%key%" with the associated (optionally
+// scoped) value
+tundra.document:substitute($document, $pipeline);

 // converts all String elements in the given IData document to lower case tundra.document.value:lowercase($document, $recurse?);